 - You have a valid D.C. driver's license/ID card.

-- Your current information is on file with the DCDMV.
+- Your current name is on file at D.C.
+DMV.

 - Your vehicle is insured.

 - Your vehicle does not have commercial or D.C. government license plates.